taras-tk/solano_docs/pg_partitioning.rst

 Partitioning
 ============
-In this writeup compared two methods of partitioning, one based on routing queries in Ruby (gem) and the other based on PL/pgSQL scrips on PostgreSQL server.
+In this writeup compared two methods of partitioning, one based on routing queries in Ruby (gem) and the other based on PL/pgSQL scripts on PostgreSQL server.
 Both methods use existing partitioning supported by Postgres starting version 8.2.